 You never know until you try.
-If you are at all interested in Computer Science: take a class and talk to the department faculty.
-Additionally, even if you decide CS is not for you, computer science introductory courses (CS 104, CS 105, CS 106) and the computational methods introductory course (CM 151) count as Common Course of Study Natural Science credit for non-majors.
+If you are at all interested in Computer Science, take a class and talk to the department faculty.
+Even if you decide CS is not for you, computer science introductory courses (CS 104, CS 105, CS 106) and the computational methods introductory course (CM 151) count as Common Course of Study Natural Science credit for non-majors.

 Below are courses you should be taking in your first and second semester for a normal schedule based on the degree program you wish to follow.

 All students pursuing a BSCS curriculum should complete the two initial CS courses in their first year.
 This includes both one of the various introductory courses (CS 102, CS 104, CS 105, or CS 106) and Data Structures and Algorithms (CS 103, CS 150).

 It is typically advised that first-year students take Discrete Structures (MATH 182) during the first spring semester.
 If a math dual degree is also being considered, there are replacement options for MATH 182, which are detailed on the Department Policies page.

 Students arriving with introductory course credit (see questions below) will have an advanced curriculum.
 Specifically, if a student begins with the Data Structures and Algorithms (CS 150) course, then they will be taking the Software Engineering (CS 205) course their second semester.

 All students pursuing an ABCS curriculum are recommended to complete the two initial CS courses.
 This includes both one of the various introductory courses (CS 102, CS 104, CS 105, or CS 106) and Data Structures and Algorithms (CS 103, CS 150).

 It is also suggested that ABCS students complete Logic (PHIL 200) their first fall semester and Discrete Structures (MATH 182) during the first spring semester.